 Cloud Interconnect terms

 The following key terminology describes the concepts on which Cloud Interconnect is built.
 Each section indicates whether a term applies to Dedicated Interconnect, Partner Interconnect, or both.

 A specific physical connection between Google and your on-premises network.
 This connection exists in a colocation facility where your on-premises network and Google's network meet.

-A single connection can be a single 10G link, a single 100G link, or a link bundle.
+A single connection can be a single 10-Gbps link, a single 100-Gbps link, or a link bundle.
 If you have multiple connections to Google at different locations or to different devices, you must create separate Interconnect connections.

 is a logical connection between your on-premises network and a single region in

 When you create a VLAN attachment, you associate it with a project, a region, an existing or new Cloud Router, and an existing Interconnect connection.
-Cloud Router then establishes a point-to-point BGP session over the attachment to your on-premises router.
+Cloud Router then establishes a point-to-point Border Gateway Protocol (BGP) session over the attachment to your on-premises router.